michaelpolinski/EduSchedule/README.md

 This section explains how to run EduSchedule on your own server.

 ### Overview
 Running EduSchedule in production requires a publicly-accessible server that has the ability to run Django, has access to a production database, and can send email.
 It is highly recommended to run EduSchedule on a Linux server or VPS where root shell access (or SSH access) is permitted.
-The official EduSchedule website is on a VPS running Ubuntu.

 A typical configuration would include the following software:
 + NGINX (web server, to handle web traffic from clients and serve static files)